 The Trial Court entered an order extending the husband’s maintenance obligation.
 Husband appealed.
 The original divorce order had provided that the wife was to receive maintenance for a period of two years.
 She was authorized to seek an extension of maintenance before the two-year period expired.

 The Appellate Court agreed with the Trial Court.
 It said that the Trial Court was right in not applying the statutory law in effect when the parties’ marriage dissolved.
 It said that the Trial Court did not abuse its discretion in finding that wife had a continuing need for maintenance.

-Wife’s monthly donation (or tithe) to her church was about the same amount as the ordered maintenance.
+The wife’s monthly donation (or tithe) to her church was about the same amount as the ordered maintenance.
 Husband had argued that this violated his freedom of religion.
 Both courts disagreed.
-The Trial Court had expressly found that wife had made these monthly donations during the marriage.
+The Trial Court had expressly found that the wife had made these monthly donations during the marriage.
 This was merely a continuation of that spending.

 In re Marriage of Kasprzyk, 2019 IL App (4th) 170838 (April 4, 2019).